Slope Calculator

 $$m=3$$

-Now, let’s find the other characteristic values of the line.
-We know that m=tanθ.
-Therefore, we can find the angle of incline θ as follows:
+Now, let’s calculate the remaining characteristic values of the line.
+Since we know that m=tanθ, we can determine the angle of incline θ as follows:

 Furthermore,